tracer-monrepos/SSFAcomparisonPaper/README.md

 # SSFAcomparisonPaper

-This repository contains the data and code for our open-access paper:
+This repository contains the data and code for the paper:

 > Calandra I, Bob K, Merceron G, Hildebrandt A, Schulz-Kornas E, Souron
 > A & Winkler DE (submitted). *A note of caution: MountainsMap® SSFA